reedipher/TeaTime/README.md

-# Tea Time ☕⛳
+# Teatime ☕⛳

-An automated system to book golf tee times at Rocky Bayou Country Club.
+An automated system to book golf tee times at your country club through the Club Caddie system.

 ## Overview

-Tea Time automates the process of booking tee times at a golf club when the booking window opens (typically 8 days in advance at midnight).
-No more setting alarms for midnight bookings!
+Teatime automates the process of booking tee times when the booking window opens (typically 7 days in advance at 6am).
+No more setting alarms to book your favorite tee times!

 ### Key Features

-- Automatically book earliest available tee time near 7:30 AM when booking opens
+- Automatically book tee times as soon as the booking window opens
+- Target specific times (e.g., Sunday at 2:00 PM)
 - Support for booking a specific number of players (default: 4)
-- Notifications on booking success or failure
+- Robust retry mechanisms for handling website inconsistencies
+- Detailed logging and screenshots for troubleshooting
+- Comprehensive error handling and reporting
+- Interactive debug mode for development
 - Clean, maintainable code structure for easy updating

 ## Project Structure